Uh oh. What's Plan B?

 How to Keep Happy Teams in a Recession: Table of Contents

-Before we can talk about the ways to maintain a happy team, we need to tackle an important step that comes first.
+However, before we can talk about the ways to maintain a happy team, we need to tackle an important step that comes first.

 If you don't take this step, you can lose control of the situation from the very beginning, and it will be much, much harder to retain your team and keep morale up.

-Open up to your team
+Part I: Open up to your team

 This first step is probably the hardest.
 However, the only way you're going to get through this is by first facing it– with your team.